 Jane has a longstanding interest in rural communities through her personal links to the farming community and also in her professional role as an Agent for NFU Mutual Insurance.
 As an active member of her local community who themselves have supported and affordable housing development, Jane knows the enabling and development process well; she has also seen for herself the beneficial impact that small scale affordable rural housing developments can bring to villages.
 Jane is also actively involved in her local district farming club, the Royal British Legion and Royal Agricultural Benevolent Institution.
 Jane plays an important role on the English Rural Board of Management as the lead interest in service provision.

+Sue has 37 years’ experience of working in local authorities.
+She is a Chartered Public Finance Accountant (CPFA) and a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).
 Having worked at both Coventry City Council and Eastbourne Borough Council, Sue spent the majority of her working life at Guildford Borough Council.
 From 1999 to 2013 she was Head of Financial Services and Deputy Chief Financial Officer, with a gross organisation budget of approximately £125 million.
 From 2013 until her retirement from Guildford Borough Council in July 2016, she worked part-time as the Principal Accountant for Financial Management and Projects and also remained as a Deputy Chief Financial Officer.